X (Kylie Minogue album): Musical styles

 The synth-pop "In My Arms" features a flimsy, nearly-punk production by Harris.
 Ewing felt his production works like "a cassette player version of Justice—all hiss and stickytape", while Ed Power of Hot Press called it a Giorgio Moroder update for the Generation Z. The track contains fuzzy synths, 'whooosh!' effects, clattering beats, and an intro where Minogue robotically wonders "How do you describe a feeling?".
 The stomping electro track "Like a Drug" has a sinister production, with a distorted airy vibe.
 Critics noted the similarities between the track and Visage's "Fade to Grey" (1980), and Mel & Kim's "Respectable" (1987).
 "Heart Beat Rock" has sing-a-long verses, stuttering beats, and frothy Neptunes' keyboards.
 Both Ewing and Bruce Scott of Prefix commented that "Heart Beat Rock" is better suited for Gwen Stefani, who embodied a more sassy and exciting tone.
 The electro-disco "Wow" opens with a jangling piano line, and contains an "ooh-wow-wow" refrain towards the chorus.
 It was compared to Madonna's "Holiday" (1983), the work of Stock Aitken and Waterman, and Daft Punk by music critics.
 "Nu-di-ty" is a funky electronic track that has influences from Timbaland, Spears, and Black Eyed Peas.
 Minogue speaks Japanese at the end of the track: "どういたしまして" ("You're welcome").

 "Speakerphone" is a mellow and distorted electronic pop song that was compared to Daft Punk and Girls Aloud by critics.
 The multi-layer song is built around a tantalising harp tune.
 Hughes claimed "Speakerphone" flirts with hip hop elements, while Levine and Dan Weiss of Lost At Sea viewed the track as an extension of Spears' Blackout era.
 "The One" is an electro-disco track with morse-code synths and four on the floor beats.
-The track is reminiscent of the work of New Order, Stock Aitkein Waterman, and Minogue's "I Believe in You".
+The track is reminiscent of the work of New Order, Stock Aitken Waterman, and Minogue's "I Believe in You".
 The cheery electro-pop "No More Rain" is similar to the work of Ace of Base, 90s-era Madonna, Pet Shop Boys, and Goldfrapp.
 The soulful R&B ballad "All I See" contains repetitive metronomic beats, strutting bassline, and a strummed-harp sample.
 The song includes an interpolation from The Gap Band's "Outstanding" (1982).
 "All I See" garnered frequent comparisons with the work of Janet Jackson.
 The sentimental "Cosmic" contains dreamy piano chords.